Motion sickness: Centrifuge motion sickness

 Rotating devices such as centrifuges used in astronaut training and amusement park rides such as the Rotor, Mission: Space and the Gravitron can cause motion sickness in many people.
 While the interior of the centrifuge does not appear to move, one will experience a sense of motion.
 In addition, centrifugal force can cause the vestibular system to give one the sense that downward is in the direction away from the center of the centrifuge rather than the true downward direction.

 Dizziness due to spinning

 When one spins and stops suddenly, fluid in the inner ear continues to rotate causing a sense of continued spinning while one's visual system no longer detects motion.

 Virtual reality

 Usually, VR programs would detect the motion of the user's head and adjust the rotation of vision to avoid dizziness.
 However, some cases such as system lagging or software crashing could cause lags in the screen updates.
 In such cases, even some small head motions could trigger the motion sickness by the defense mechanism mentioned below: the inner ear transmits to the brain that it senses motion, but the eyes tell the brain that everything is still.

+Virtual reality to reverse motion sickness

+Recent research has shown that virtual reality can also be used therapeutically to reverse seasickness by reintroducing visual cues that align more closely with the body's sense of motion.
+One effective approach involves simulating a stable artificial horizon within the headset while simultaneously introducing low-amplitude visual motion that matches the real movement of the vessel, such as pitch, roll, and heave.
+By restoring coherence between visual and vestibular input, this method can help the brain reestablish sensory integration, thereby reducing or even eliminating symptoms of motion sickness within minutes.
+Systems that synchronize VR environments with vessel dynamics have demonstrated significant promise in field trials.